lmmarsano/alias/readme.md

-# Delegator
+# Alias
-Make any command appear as an executable file.
+Custom commands: make an executable for any command.

 # Requirements
 .NET Core runtime